LaunchAcademy/dyson_sphere/README.md

 - EventHorizon
 - LaunchPass

-After completing and merging your DysonSphere changes, run `bundle update dyson_sphere` on all of the above apps.
+After completing and merging your DysonSphere changes, locally run `bundle update dyson_sphere` on all of the above apps and make a new commit to those apps with the update.

 ## Troubleshooting